rust-stuco/lectures/week6/slides.md

 $ cargo test -- --test-threads=1
 ```

-* You generally don't want to do this, since you lose all parallelism
-* _Take 15-445 if you want to do this safely without losing parallelism!_
+* Generally not a good idea, since the benefits of parallelism are lost

 ---